r-pufky/docs/windows-gaming.md

 > Key: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\StartupApproved\Run
 * Delete values after disabling

-### Cleanup default profiles, set as non-admin user
-* Create a new account, set to admin
-* Remove admin access from your primary account

 ### [Remove win+g key prompt when starting game][28] (regedit as admin)
 This happens because of the xbox app on Windows 10.
 Removing the app will fix this.
 (see [Removing pre-installed Windows Packages](#removing-pre-installed-windows-packages))